MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extensions.md

 ms.assetid: 0a8cedac-172a-4efd-8b6b-67fd3667df34
 ---

-# App extensions for Windows Desktop Bridge apps
+# Integrate your app with Windows 10 (Windows Desktop Bridge)

-Use extensions to interact with the system in predefined ways.
+Use extensions to integrate your app with Windows 10 in predefined ways.

 For example, use an extension to create a firewall exception, make your app the default app for a file type, or point start tiles to the converted version of your app.
 To use an extension, just add some XML to your app's package manifest file.
 No code is required.